-Students can read about the admissions deadlines, polices, and requirements for this program on the Curriculum & Instruction Research M.S. page in the Graduate Guide.
+Students can read about the admissions deadlines, policies, and requirements for this program on the Curriculum & Instruction Research M.S. page in the Graduate Guide.

 M.S. in Curriculum and Instruction—Named Options (Teacher Certification)

-Students can read about the admissions deadlines, polices, and requirements for the various content master’s programs within the following links.
+Students can read about the admissions deadlines, policies, and requirements for the various content master’s programs within the following links.

 Students apply to the Master of Science in Curriculum and Instruction through one of the named options:

 Graduate School Resources